CharleRoger/Ignition/README.md

 ```

 ### Controller modules

-Controller modules are used to modify engine modules, RCS modules, and resources on a part.
+Controller modules handle propellant combinations and are used to modify engine modules, RCS modules, and resources on a part.
 Each type of controller module can be configured with the following fields:

 - `moduleID` = Unique id of this module.
 - `propellantModuleID` = Unique id of a `ModuleIgnitionPropellant` used by this controller module (see below).
 Any number of `propellantModuleID` fields is allowed.
 - `ScaleExponent`: Exponent used to compute volume/thrust scaling for TweakScale.
 Default values are set to the TweakScale defaults, 3 for tank volume and 2.5 for engine and RCS thrust.

+Engines and RCS use controller modules derived from a base class with the following fields which are accessible and modifiable on the derived classes:

+- `AutoComputeThrust` = Whether or not to automatically compute the thrust when the propellants are changed.
+- `AutoComputeIsp` = Whether or not to automatically compute the vacuum and sea-level Isp when the propellants are changed.

 #### ModuleIgnitionEngineController

 Controls propellant combinations and ignition simulation for a `ModuleEngines` with the following fields:

 - `engineID` = Unique id of the targeted engine module.
 Must be specified for a part with multiple engine modules, can be omitted otherwise.
 - `FixedIgnitors` = Count of single-use ignitors which cannot be replaced.

 The engine controller can be configured with any number of `IGNITION_RESOURCE`s, with the following fields:

 - `name` = Name of the resource to use.
 - `Amount` = Absolute amount of resource to use.
 - `ScaledAmount` = Approximate amount of resource scaled to the max mass flow rate of the engine, used if `Amount` is not defined.